doublethought/skill-atlas/replit.md

 ## Current State (December 2025)

-**Status**: Working prototype with mock data
+**Status**: Full-stack application with PostgreSQL persistence

 **What's Built**:
-- Atlassian-style layout matching their product UI patterns
+- Multi-manager navigation system with managers listing page (/) and team dashboards (/managers/:managerId)
-- Breadcrumb: "Info Pro Managers / Vincent Feeney" (Info Pro Managers will be clickable link)
+- Breadcrumb: "Info Pro Managers / [Manager Name]" with clickable navigation
+- Manager listing page with "Add Manager" CTA and manager cards
-- Profile header with avatar and "Vincent Feeney" name in large font
+- Profile header with avatar and manager name in large font
 - Single active "Team shape" tab
 - Skills radar chart with designer toggles, abbreviated axis labels, smooth animations
 - Role maturity slider with fixed tick marks and level filtering
 - Role fit slider with level filtering
 - Archetypes grid (Craft-y, Systems-y, Business-y)
-- Add Designer modal with full form
+- Add Designer modal with full form (name, level, archetype, maturity, fit, 10 skill categories)
-- 7 mock designers with full skill data

-**What's Using Mock Data** (marked with //todo comments):
-- Designer data in Dashboard.tsx (INITIAL_DESIGNERS array)
-- All state is in-memory, not persisted

-**Next Steps to Consider**:
+- Delete designer functionality with confirmation dialog (appears on hover in radar chart sidebar and archetype grid)
+- Full CRUD API for managers and designers
-- Connect to database for data persistence
+- PostgreSQL database persistence via Neon
-- Implement backend API endpoints
-- Add edit/delete designer functionality

-**Planned Feature: Multi-Manager Navigation**:
-- Breadcrumb: "Info Pro Managers / [Manager Name]" where Info Pro Managers is clickable
-- Clicking "Info Pro Managers" goes to managers listing page (/managers)
+**Key Features**:
-- Managers listing page shows all managers with "Add Manager" CTA
+- Managers can be created, viewed, and managed from the listing page
-- Clicking a manager navigates to their team view (/managers/:managerId)
-- Current page shows: manager avatar + name in header, single "Team shape" tab
-- Each manager has their own set of designers
+- Each manager has their own team of designers
-- Data model needs: Manager entity with relationship to Designers
+- Designers can be added, viewed, and deleted from the team dashboard
+- All data persisted to PostgreSQL database
+- Real-time data fetching with React Query
+- Delete confirmation dialogs for safety

 ## User Preferences